 Agra Rug in Duchess from Armadillo & Co

 Hoshi Armchair and Hoshi Ottoman by Tom Skeehan Studio from Stylecraft

 Adapt Lounge and Duet Barstools by Ross Gardam from Stylecraft

 Pix Ottomans by Arper from Stylecraft

 Tommy Low Stool by Sipa from Stylecraft

 Cooktop, Oven and Rangehood from Fisher and Paykel

 The full height, north facing glazing and pitched roofs contribute to a suffusion of light in the interiors.

 We think you might also like this Design Hunter profile on Jeremy McLeod

-Tags: Ambience, Armadillo & Co, Arper, Bardolph Gardens, Beacon Lighting, Breathe Architecture, Briggs Veneer, Classic Ceramics, Fisher & Paykel, heat pump, Jeremy McLeod, rainwater collection, Ross Gardam, Signorino, SIPA, solar PV array, Stylecraft, terrazzo, Tom Ross, Tom Skeehan Studio, Urban Salvage, zero fossil fuel services system
+Tags: Ambience, Armadillo & Co, Armadillo&Co, Arper, Bardolph Gardens, Beacon Lighting, Breathe Architecture, Briggs Veneer, Classic Ceramics, Fisher & Paykel, heat pump, Jeremy McLeod, rainwater collection, Ross Gardam, Signorino, SIPA, solar PV array, Stylecraft, terrazzo, Tom Ross, Tom Skeehan Studio, Urban Salvage, zero fossil fuel services system